Western Sydney Infrastructure Plan

 - Local Roads Package

 The Australian Government is fully funding the $200 million Local Roads Package (LRP).
 The LRP is a competitive rounds-based program, which is enabling a range of Western Sydney councils to complete minor road improvement works in the Western Sydney area.
 All Round 1 projects are complete, with Round 2 projects now underway or complete.
-Project proposals for Round 3 projects are currently under assessment.
+Round 3 projects have been announced, with construction on Round 3 projects commencing from 2020.